dhanusri14772/FAKE-REVIEW-DETECTION/README.md

-# FAKE-REVIEW-DETECTION
-Detects fake product reviews in real-time using a fine tuned Electra model with onnx for inference. served via FastAPI and enhanced with OpenRouter LLMs for explanation.
-Includes a Chrome Extension to flag reviews on any e-commerce sites with instant predictions and insights.
 # 🛡️ Fake Review Detector with Explainable AI

 This project detects **fake product reviews** in real-time using a fine-tuned **Electra Transformer model**, optimized with **ONNX Runtime** for blazing-fast inference.
 It integrates a **FastAPI backend** and an **explainable AI layer** powered by **OpenRouter LLMs** (like Mistral-7B) to justify predictions.